naturalis/tolomatic-java/README.md

 3. Now the Source Package files can be imported in the source folder of the project.

     1. Right-click on the src folder.
-Choose 'New > Package' and enter 'org.phylotastic' as name for the package.
+Choose 'New > Package' and enter *'org.phylotastic'* as name for the package.

-    2. In the package create a package SourcePackages and copy paste the .java files in here.
+    2. In this package create a package *'SourcePackages'* and copy paste the .java files in here.